aiidateam/aiida-core/docs/source/reference/command_line.rst

       --help  Show this message and exit.

     Commands:
-      dbdump      Dump the PostgreSQL database into a file. delete      Delete one or more profiles.
+      delete      Delete one or more profiles.
       list        Display a list of all available profiles. setdefault  Set a profile as the default one.